 A Lasting Power of Attorney for Property and Financial Affairs enables your attorneys to manage your finances for you, exactly as you would yourself – for example to pay bills, use your bank account, deal with your investments and even to buy or sell a home for you.
-You can choose whether you wish your attorneys to be able to act immediately, or only if you were no longer able to understand and make financial decisions yourself.

 How much does it cost to make a Power of Attorney?

 We offer affordable, fixed fees, which are substantially lower than those of typical local firms of solicitors, according to our market research.
 We can do this because of our low overheads, and because as a small business, we are not obliged to charge you VAT.
 Please get in touch and we will be glad to discuss costs with you.